 Sometimes, instead of being given a percent, you’re asked to find the percentage.
 Here, we have two problems we’re going to do, where we have to find the percentage.

 The first one says, what percent – so again, we don’t know the percent – of 40 is 35?
-In this case, we can think of a percent as a part divided by a whole.
-So, in this case, our part would be the 35, out of the whole, which would be 40.

 The next lesson: Converting Decimals to Fractions and Percentages